gohugoio/hugoDocs/content/en/functions/templates/Exists.md

 {{ end }}
 ```

-In the example above, if a "headers" partial does not exist for the given content type, Hugo falls back to a default template.
+In the example above, if a "headers" _partial_ template does not exist for the given content type, Hugo falls back to a default template.